chalupajs/chalupa/docs/README.md

 }
 ~~~~

-As Catamaran is decorator-driven, service methods and events can be registered using the appropriate decorators: `@ServiceMethod` and `@ServiceEvent`.
+As Chalupa is decorator-driven, service methods and events can be registered using the appropriate decorators: `@ServiceMethod` and `@ServiceEvent`.
 The external name (visible to other services) of the method/event is going to be the name of the decorated method, unless otherwise specified.
 In the case of the above example, other services can call the `PizzaService.getNumberOfOrdersSince` method or emit to the `PizzaService.pizzaOrdered` event.

 The automatically assigned names can be overridden (both for methods and events).
 In the following example, the method visible to other services will be `ordersSince` instead of `getNumberOfOrdersSince`.